visprex/visprex/README.md

 ## Getting Started

 ### Loading your dataset
 Your data is processed entirely in your browser without sending your data to any backend servers.
-The only network calls this application makes are for downloading example datasets from public sources.
+The only network calls this application makes are for downloading example datasets from public GCS buckets.

 Once you load your CSV file, it will automatically parse your data into either `Categorical` or `Numerical` types